Improve policies and procedures through continuous quality improvement.

 In a Zero Suicide approach:

 A data-driven quality improvement approach involves assessing two main categories:

-- Fidelity to the essential systems, policy, and patient care components of the Zero Suicide model
+- Fidelity to the essential systems, policy, and individual care components of the Zero Suicide model.

 To Implement Zero Suicide

 - Create a plan to assess the organization’s fidelity to the Zero Suicide model.
 Completing a fidelity assessment will allow you to: